 Starbucks Chairman Howard Schultz To Step Down

-Howard Schultz announced Monday he will be stepping down as Starbucks' chief executive chairman and member of the board of directors on June 26.
+Howard Schultz announced Monday he will be stepping down as Starbucks' executive chairman and member of the board of directors on June 26.

 "I set out to build a company that my father, a blue-collar worker and World War II veteran, never had a chance to work for," Schultz wrote in a letter to Starbucks partners.
 "Together we've done that, and so much more, by balancing profitability and social conscience, compassion and rigor, and love and responsibility."